ivy-llc/ivy/docs/overview/deep_dive/formatting.rst

 If you have any questions, please feel free to reach out on `discord`_ in the `formatting channel`_ or in the `formatting forum`_!

-..
-This video should be considered deprecated.
-It will be replaced with a new video soon.
 **Video**

 .. raw:: html